A pair-based approximation for simplicial contagion

 \subsection{Individual-based mean-field simplicial SIS model}

-We now discuss the individual-based mean-field simplicial SIS model, presented in \cite{iacopini2019simplicial}.
-As done for the SIS model on networks, i.e., in the absence of higher-order interactions, we first describe the processes ruling the transition of an individual from one state to another, this time in the presence of high-order interactions.
-In this case, in addition to the infection processes occurring in the SIS model on networks, there is a further way in which an individual transits from one compartment to another.
-In fact, a susceptible individual (S) can become infected (S$\rightarrow$I) through a three-body interaction, in which the other two individuals are infectious.
-In this case, both infected individuals act as mediators of the transition.
-Similarly to the network case, we can represent the processes of the simplicial SIS model in terms of kinetic equations
+We now discuss the individual-based mean-field simplicial SIS model presented in \cite{iacopini2019simplicial}.
+We first describe the processes ruling the transition of an individual from one state to another.
+Compared to the SIS process on networks (see \eqref{eq:standard_SIS_transitions}), there is a further way in which an individual can transit from one compartment to another.
+Specifically, a susceptible individual (S) can become infected (S$\rightarrow$I) through a three-body interaction, in which the other two individuals are infectious.
+In this higher-order interaction, two infected individuals at the same time act as mediators of the transition.
+We can represent the processes of the simplicial SIS model in terms of kinetic equations

 where $\beta$ and $\beta_\Delta$ are the transition rates for the two-body and the three-body infection process, respectively, while $\mu$ is the recovery rate.